jcoenencom/ON4KCH-meteo-ttn/README.md

 Code is functional, data is collected from the broker into a RRD database for wuick plotting and long term statistics.
 Providing the broker has a websocket access, data can be fed dynamically in web pages (using a small javascript script).

+The original library for the AHT20 locked up one of my ESP32 on a getTemperature call, [this one](https://github.com/mostronova/AHT20/tree/main) has replaced it and seems to do a better job.

 The weather station enclosure come from a Softwarecrash project available on [makerworld](https://makerworld.com/en/models/111567-weather-station-anemometer?from=search#profileId-119379)

 Which eventually ended up like this